krizzdewizz/node-icy-rip/README.md

 ID3 tags
 --------
-In order to add ID3 tags to the recorded files, <a href="https://www.ffmpeg.org" target="_blank">ffmpeg</a> must be installed on your system.
+In order to add ID3 tags to the recorded files, <a href="https://www.ffmpeg.org" target="_blank">ffmpeg</a> must be present on the system path.

 From where to get an url?
 -------------------------